JWBurgers/deciphering-bitcoin/README.md

 ## Current progress

-At the moment, I am working on the first part of the book called *Money and Payments*.
-It will consist of an introduction, five chapters, and some concluding observations.
+At the moment, I am working on the first part of the book called *Money, Payments, and Banking*.
+It will consist of an introduction and seven chapters.
 The chapters are as follows:

 * Chapter 1: Banks and banking
+* Chapter 2: Joint stock companies and corporations
-* Chapter 2: Money, payments, and banking until the early modern period
+* Chapter 3: Money, payments, and banking until the early modern period
-* Chapter 3: Money, payments, and banking in Colonial America
+* Chapter 4: Money, payments, and banking in Colonial America
-* Chapter 4: Bank payments
+* Chapter 5: Bank payments
-* Chapter 5: Beyond bank payments
+* Chapter 6: Beyond bank payments
-* Chapter 6: Money
+* Chapter 7: Money

-At the moment, completed initial drafts of the *Introduction* and *Chapter 1* have been committed, as well as near complete drafts of *Chapter 4* and *Chapter 5*.
+At the moment, completed initial drafts of the *Introduction*, *Chapter 1*, *Chapter 2* have been committed, as well as near complete drafts of *Chapter 5* and *Chapter 6*.